 When inducting staff or site visitors, businesses such avoid the following:

 - Not having an induction or delaying the process.
 An induction is important to the success and safety of your workforce.
-Find the best type of induction for your company and begin the process on day one, for everyone.
+Find the best type of workplace induction system for your company and begin the process on day one, for everyone.
 Read: Our Guide To Induction Programs and How To Identify Staff Training Needs

 - Too much information.
-Your induction needs to cover all the essential information but, bombarding your inductees with too much information and loads of paperwork will only end up making them feel overwhelmed.
+Your workplace induction needs to cover all the essential information but, bombarding your inductees with too much information and loads of paperwork will only end up making them feel overwhelmed.
 Stick to the important information, organise content on a per role basis and reduce paperwork.
 A number of companies offer online inductions, courses can be accessed and completed by inductees at their own pace before they even arrive on site.

-- Making your inductee get straight into the job without an induction.
+- Making your inductee get straight into the job without a workplace induction.
 Forcing your employee to jump straight into their role, without any proper instruction, will leave them with a lack of confidence in their ability to fulfil their job requirements.
 Therefore, it is very important to gradually introduce them to their role, providing the opportunity to attempt various tasks in a supportive environment.

 Overall, not investing time and resources into an effective workplace induction will result in wasted time, money and could lead to more serious issues.
 Ensure you create the right impression and culture with your workforce.
 Contact us today to find out more about the bespoke workplace induction systems we create.